-2010 Designing computer techniques that auto- matically decipher ancient languages 2011 Building a new radar technology system that can see through walls up to 60 feet (18.3 m) away 2012 Demonstrating experimentally the exis- tence of a fundamentally new magnetic state called a quantum spin liquid 2013 Developing a new steelmaking process that produces no emissions other than pure oxygen 2014 Designing a new paper strip diagnostic test to rapidly diagnose Ebola and other viral hemorrhagic fevers
+2010 Designing computer techniques that automatically decipher ancient languages

-2015 Designing the bandage of the future: a sticky, stretchy, gel-like material that can incorporate temperature sensors, LED lights and other electronics, as well as tiny drug-delivering reservoirs and channels that can release medicine in response to changes in skin temperature and be designed to light up if medicine is running low
+- 2011 Building a new radar technology system that can see through walls up to 60 ft away - 2012 Demonstrating experimentally the existence of a fundamentally new magnetic state called a quantum spin liquid - 2013 Developing a new steelmaking process that produces no emissions other than pure oxygen - 2014 Designing a new paper strip diagnostic test to rapidly diagnose Ebola and other viral hemorrhagic fevers - 2015 Designing a bandage that incorporates temperature sensors, LED lights, and tiny drug-delivering reservoirs that can release medicine in response to skin temperature changes and light up if medicine is running low - 2016 Making the first direct detection of gravitational waves reaching the Earth (in collaboration with Caltech and others around the world), confirming Albert Einstein's prediction from 100 years ago - 2017 Adapting a CRISPR protein that targets RNA, rather than DNA, for use as a rapid, inexpensive, highly sensitive diagnostic tool with the potential to transform research and global public health - Developing with scientists from Brigham and Women's Hospital a way to power and communicate with devices implanted within the human body.
+The implants are the size of a grain of rice, have no batteries, and are powered by radio frequency waves.

-- 2016 Making the first direct detection of gravitational waves reaching the Earth (in collaboration with Caltech and others around the world), confirming Albert Einstein's prediction from 100 years ago - 2017 Adapting a CRISPR protein that targets RNA, rather than DNA, for use as a rapid, inexpensive, highly sensitive diagnostic tool with the potential to transform research and global public health
+2019 Capturing the first direct image of a black hole as part of an international team of over 200 scientists